-Students meeting the minimum requirements for both academic and attendance (evaluated on a cumulative basis) at the evaluation point are considered to be making satisfactory academic progress until the next scheduled evaluation.
-Students will receive a copy of their Satisfactory Academic Progress Determination at the time of each of the evaluations.
-Students not maintaining Satisfactory Academic Progress are not eligible for Title IV, HEA program funds, if applicable, Service members and Veterans Education Benefits, unless the students are warning or have prevailed upon appeal of the determination that has resulted in the status of probation.
+Students who meet the minimum requirements for attendance and academic performance are considered to be making satisfactory academic progress until the next scheduled evaluation.
+Students will receive a copy of their Satisfactory Academic Progress determination at the time of each of the evaluations.
+A student who does not achieve the minimum standards is no longer eligible for Title IV, HEA program funds, if applicable, Service members and Veterans Education Benefits, unless the student is on warning or has prevailed upon appeal of the determination that has resulted in the status of probation.